 The largest party and opposition bloc in Bahrain has quit the government-sponsored "national dialogue" currently underway in the country, Press TV reported.

-On Sunday, the Al Wefaq National Islamic Society said it was leaving the talks pending formal confirmation from its leadership, AFP reported.
+Al Wefaq National Islamic Society said it was leaving the talks pending formal confirmation from its leadership, AFP reported.

 The party's representative at the dialogue, Khalil al-Marzuk said, "We have tried but without success to make it a serious dialogue."